 Lesson number One: Do not taper the Iodine dosage when T4 goes too low and TSH goes too high.
 Instead use Block and Replace with Levothyroxine.

-202 patients were considered have “escaped” or resistant to Iodine Suppression.
-These were treated with a combination of Potassium iodide (KI) 100 mg/per day and Methimazole 5-15 mg per day with good results.
-Once starting combination of methimazole with KI, it was about 7 weeks until FreeT4 normalization.
+202 patients were considered “Escaped” or resistant to Iodine Suppression.
+These were treated with a combination of potassium iodide (KI) 100 mg/per day and Methimazole 5-15 mg per day with good results.
+Once starting the combination of methimazole with KI, it was about 7 weeks until FreeT4 normalization.

 During this study, 126 (25.0%) patients were treated by ablative therapy (RAI 104 patients and surgery 22 patients), usually 2-3 years after starting medical therapy.
 Patients treated with RAI (Radioactive Iodine) had the 100 mg potassium iodine withheld for 4-7 days and then had 60% Iodine uptake prior to RAI treatment.
 This uptake is similar to untreated Graves’ Disease, so Iodine Treatment was not an issue for RAI.
 Dr Ken Okamura writes: